首页 | 本学科首页 官方微博 | 高级检索

 Migration Dynamics,Entrepreneurship, and African Development: Lessons from Malawi

-Authors:Kevin J A Thomas Christopher Inkpen
+Authors:Kevin J. A. Thomas Christopher Inkpen

-Institution:Department of Sociology, Pennsylvania State University
+Affiliation:Department of Sociology, Pennsylvania State University

 Abstract:Using data from Malawi, this study situates the discourse on migration, entrepreneurship, and development within the context of Africa's social realities.
 It examines self‐employment differences among three groups of migrants and corresponding group differences in agricultural and non‐agricultural self‐employment.
 International migrants are found to be more engaged in self‐employment than internal migrants.
 However, our results suggest that previous findings on the development‐related contributions of returning migrants from the West need to be appropriately contextualized.
 When returnees from the West invest in self‐employment, they typically shy away from Africa's largest economic sector – agriculture.
 In contrast, levels of self‐employment, especially in agricultural self‐employment, are highest among returning migrants and immigrants from other African countries, especially from those nearby.
 We also underscore the gendered dimensions of migrants’ contribution to African development by demonstrating that female migrants are more likely to be self‐employed in agriculture than male migrants.
 Furthermore, as human‐capital increases, migrants are more likely to concentrate their self‐employment activities in non‐agricultural activities and not in the agricultural sector.
 The study concludes using these findings to discuss key implications for policy and future research.